Horatio Nelson 1st Viscount. Duke of Bronte

 During this unhappy period he made a fool of himself over his feelings for Moutray’s young wife, and he did little to endear himself to the crew of the Boreas, being regarded as overly strict.
-At least his posting gave him the opportunity to forge a lifelong friendship with another young officer on the station, Cuthbert Collingwood, whilst on 12 March 1787 he married Frances Nisbet, a widow from the West Indian island of Nevis, who was given away by Nelson’s friend Prince William.
+At least his posting gave him the opportunity to forge a lifelong friendship with another young officer on the station, Cuthbert Collingwood, whilst on 12 March 1787 he married Frances Nisbet, a widow from the West Indian island of Nevis, who was given away by Nelson’s friend Prince William, with Lieutenant Digby Dent of the Boreas acting as best man.
 At the end of May the Boreas was ordered back to England, and she was paid off at the Nore in December after a short period as a receiving ship in the event of a possible war with France.

 Whilst on half-pay for the next six years, Nelson lived with his wife and father in Norfolk.
-His failure to secure an appointment was apparently due to the King’s distrust of his friendship with Prince William, although undoubtedly his behaviour towards the American merchants had also alienated many amongst the high and mighty.
-Clearly he was out of favour, as illustrated by his omission from the otherwise almost universal call up of officers during the Nookta Sound dispute of 1790.
+His failure to secure an appointment was apparently due to the King s distrust of his friendship with Prince William, although undoubtedly his behaviour towards the American merchants had also alienated many amongst the high and mighty.
+Clearly he was out of favour, as illustrated by his omission from the otherwise almost universal call up of officers during the Spanish Armament of 1790.